-Trump asks US SEC to mull half-year corporate filings
+Trump asks SEC to mull half-year corporate filings

 “In the United States we enjoy a healthy premium in valuation versus many other global economies.
 Perhaps a large part of that premium is due to the fact that we have much more transparency.”

-DOLLAR: The U.S. dollar index was off 0.37 percent
+DOLLAR: The U.S. dollar index .DXY was off 0.37 percent